hostjane/hostjane.github.io/_pages/migrating-wordpress-vps.md

 layout: default
 title: Moving to WordPress VPS
 parent: VPS Hosting
-description: How to setup a WordPress VPS on HostJane
+description: How to migrate your WordPress site to HostJane VPS
-nav_order: 12
+nav_order: 13
 permalink: /vps-hosting/migrating-wordpress-vps/
 ---